2024 Erosion and Sediment Control Field Days

 These field days are a unique collaborative effort between the private and public sectors to share information and promote a better understanding of the latest tools available to all who are entrusted with protecting our precious soil and water resources.

-2o24 DATES AND LOCATIONS
+2024 DATES and LOCATIONS

 Tuesday September 17th:

-Westerly Education Center (23 Friendship St) and Cimalore Field (99 Wilson St), WESTERLY, RI 02891
+Westerly Education Center (23 Friendship St) and Gingerella Sports Complex

 Wednesday September 18th: